 Section for Health Equity Past Conferences & Events

-The NYU Center for the Study of Asian American Health (CSAAH), at NYU Langone’s Section for Health Equity in the Department of Population Health, has a rich history of presenting conferences, symposia, and other important events dedicated to achieving health equity for Asian American, Native Hawaiian, and Pacific Islander (AANHPI) communities in New York City and beyond.
+The NYU Center for the Study of Asian American Health (CSAAH), at NYU Langone’s Section for Health Equity in the Department of Population Health, has a rich history of presenting conferences, symposia, and other important events dedicated to achieving health equity for Asian American, Native Hawaiian, and Pacific Islander (NH/PI) communities in New York City and beyond.
 Below we highlight some select past events.

 Dismantling Stereotypes: Changing the Narrative